Ranjana550/Ranjana550/README.md

-👋 Hi, I’m Ranjana Burange.
+👋 Hi, I’m Ranjana Burange.</br>
-👀 ICurrently pursuing a B.Tech degree with a major in Computer from Vishwakarma Institute of Technology, Pune.
+👀 Currently pursuing a B.Tech degree with a major in Computer from Vishwakarma Institute of Technology, Pune.
 Skilled in C++, frontend development, data structures, algorithms, team work and management.

 <!---